DefensePointSecurity/threat_note/README.md

 sudo docker run -itd -p 8888:8888 threat_note
 ```

+Once the server is running, you can browse to http://localhost:8888 and register a new account to use to login into threat_note with.

 ### Usage

 For a good "Getting Started" guide on using threat_note, check out [this](http://www.cyintanalysis.com/playing-with-threat_note/) post by [@CYINT_dude](https://twitter.com/CYINT_dude) on his blog.